uk000/goto/README.md

 # <a name="listeners"></a>
 ## > Listeners

-The server starts with a startup http listener (on the bootstrap port given as a command line arg `--port`, defaults to 8080).
+The server starts with a bootstrap http listener (given as a command line arg `--port` or as first port in the arg `--ports`, defaults to 8080).
 Additional ports can be opened via command line (arg `--ports`) as well as via listener APIs.
-When startup arg `--ports` is used to launch `goto` with multiple ports, the first port in the list is treated as bootstrap port, forced to be an HTTP port, and isn't allowed to be managed via listeners APIs.
+When startup arg `--ports` is used, the first port in the list is treated as bootstrap port, forced to be an HTTP port, and isn't allowed to be managed via listeners APIs.

 The `listeners APIs` let you manage/open/close arbitrary number of HTTP/TCP/GRPC listeners (except the default bootstrap listener).
 The ability to launch and shutdown listeners lets you do some chaos testing.
 All HTTP listener ports respond to the same set of API calls, so any of the HTTP APIs described below as well as runtime traffic proxying can be done via any active HTTP listener.
 Any of the TCP operations described in the TCP section can be performed on any active TCP listener, and any of the GRPC operations can be performed on any GRPC listener.
-The HTTP listeners perform double duty of also acting as GRPC listeners, but listners explicitly configured as `GRPC` act as `GRPC-only` and don't support HTTP operations.
+The HTTP listeners perform double duty of also acting as GRPC listeners, but listeners explicitly configured as `GRPC` act as `GRPC-only` and don't support HTTP operations.
 See `GRPC` section later in this doc for details on GRPC operations supported by `goto`.

 Adding TLS cert and key for a listener using `/cert` and `/key` API will configure the listener for serving HTTPS traffic when it's opened/reopened.
 An already opened listener can be reopened as a TLS listener by configuring TLS certs for it and calling `/reopen`.